akagiyuu/benchmark/matrix/README.md

-# Compare 2D matrix and flat matrix
+# Compare multiple implementations of matrix multiplication

 ## How to run?